metaperl/flash-goban/README.md

 ## Install Python on your machine

+On Windows, I prefer to use Python from the Microsoft store.

+## Sound Effects

+you may not be able to get the camera sound effects (made when taking screenshots) to work on your platform.

+if so, set  `SOUND_EFFECTS` to `False` to turn them off.

 # Usage

-1. Open a shell
+1. Set your `PYTHONPATH` to `.`.
+Ideally you would do this in your environment settings once.
 2. Startup the Anki flashcard software
-3. Set your `PYTHONPATH` to `.`
+3. Open up a shell
 4. change directory to the flash-goban cloned repo
-5. type `python main.py` to start up Flash Goban
-6. Review a game in KaTrain
+5. Review a game in KaTrain
-7. When you see a position you want to remember, ALT-TAB to Flash-Goban and click "Make Flashcard".
+5. When you see a position you want to remember, ALT-TAB to Flash-Goban and click "Make Flashcard".
 You alt-tab and click "make flashcard' when the screen is showing the analysis
+6. type `python main.py` to start up Flash Goban